Azure/wordpress-linux-appservice/WordPress/wordpress_azure_StageDeployments.md

 <br>
 <br>

-## Setup staging environment for an existing App Service:
+## Setup staging environment with an existing App Service:

 1. If you already have an existing App Service, please follow the steps below to setup staging environment.